saitamasahil/skyscraper/README.md

 NOTE!
 If you are using the RetroPie distribution, you have the option to install Skyscraper directly from the RetroPie-Setup script (*you need to update the script before installing it!*).
 Read more about all of that [here](https://retropie.org.uk/docs/Scraper/#skyscraper).
 If not, read on.

-### Installation of Skyscraper Enhanced on RetroPie
+### Installation of Skyscraper on RetroPie and Programmable Completion
 This goes in the usual RetroPie stanza: Either run `sudo RetroPie-Setup/retropie_setup.sh` and folow the menus (_Manage packages_ -> _Manage optional packages_ -> then look for _Skyscraper_) or run `sudo RetroPie-Setup/retropie_packages.sh skyscraper`.
-This will also automagically install programmable completion (aka. bash completion) for the Skyscraper command line.
+This will also automagically install programmable completion (aka. bash completion) for the Skyscraper command line (see also [here](https://gemba.github.io/skyscraper/CLIHELP#programmable-completion)).

 ### Installation Prerequisites on Other Systems or Architectures
 #### Linux